 The idea of stretching/reconstructing this once existing third eyelid and upgrading it with a biomimetic lense will be explored in this research, narrated through speculative scenarios that aim to address socio-cultural and ethical implications.This scenario embodies cybernetic and augmented reality concepts of the future but through a somewhat inverted notion of reaching back to the biological evolutionary past..

-The materiality of the project will be researched by producing a series of bio-technological artefacts(machines) based on key concepts embodying this idea, such as: membrane expansion and upgrade through the elements such as silicone membrane, stem cells, solar motors; augmented reality through- holograms, holographic projection, organic light diode and lastly the powering for the implant- through electricity harvested from rfid, wifi or muscle movement power conversion.
+The materiality of the project will be researched by producing a series of bio-technological artefacts(machines) based on key concepts embodying this idea, such as: membrane expansion and upgrade through the elements, including silicone membrane, stem cells, solar powered motors; augmented reality through- holograms, holographic projection, organic light diode and lastly the powering for the implant- through electricity harvested from rfid, wifi or muscle movement power conversion.

 This is a new ongoing project that started as a short "fake-scientific report" published in the publication of Julian Hespenheide called "Biotic explorers".